-Every season, Premier League fans are treated to some outstanding talented youngsters who are primed to take over the world of football.
+Every season, Premier League fans are treated to some outstanding talented young football players are primed to take over the world of football.
 When given the chance to showcase their boundless potential, these young players’ legs scream maturity beyond their years.

 When the body should be the weariest and the mind should be the slowest and most flawed to think, these youngsters have the personality to remain unbothered.

-With the new Premier League season right around the corner, FootTheBall has compiled a list of ten young players to watch out for in the 2021-22 season.
+With the new Premier League season right around the corner, FootTheBall has compiled a list of 10 young football players to watch out for in the 2021-22 season.

 While he is not yet a polished product, Tottenham’s Bryan Gil, 20, has the type of offensive potential that both thrills supporters and worries the opponents.
 Around £21.4 million ($29.4 million) and Erik Lamela were sent to Sevilla in exchange for the Spanish wonder, which speaks volumes about his potential.